gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+#### Gradle Plugin resolution changes

 Plugin resolution now takes all plugin repositories into account and can resolve transitive plugin dependencies across them.
-Before that change, it was required that all transitive dependencies of a given plugin were present in the same repository as the plugin.
-It's not anymore.
+Previous versions of Gradle required that all transitive dependencies of a given plugin were present in the same repository as the plugin.

+#### Build scripts can declare Gradle Plugin Portal

-The Gradle Plugin Portal repository can now be added to build scripts.
+Finally, the Gradle Plugin Portal repository can now be added to build scripts.
 This is particularly useful for `buildSrc` or binary plugin builds:

     // build.gradle
     repositories {